 The second problem: "How do you get 200lbs of steel and corners into an OR clean room, and keep it disinfected between operations?"

 We proved that plastic and magnets allow for the transfer of electrical current and, crucially, data in the form of sensor readings.
-This plastic bag idea is in use in most technologies ever brought to the OR, where electical devices are concerned.
-As of May 2020, this patent has over 400 citations.

 Let's keep things simple.
 This navigator is simply a mouse.